janickspirig/kedro_whisper_pipeline/README.md

 OPENAI_API_KEY= # your API key
 ```
 6. Put `.mp3` audio files that should be processed into directory `data/01_raw`
-7. Modify whipser parameters in file  `conf/base/parameters.yml` according to your needs
+7. Modify Whisper parameters in file  `conf/base/parameters.yml` according to your needs
-7. Run pipline
+7. Run pipeline
 ```
 kedro run
 ```